genotrance/vire/README.md

 Vire can be obtained in multiple ways:

 Eventually, Vire will be posted on PyPi enabling a simple:

   `pip install vire`

 Or as a regular user:

   `pip install vire --user`

-Until then, one of the following methods can be used:
+Until then, one of the following methods can be used to download:

 - Clone the latest source:

   `git clone https://github.com/genotrance/vire`

 - Download the latest source ZIP:

   `https://github.com/genotrance/vire/archive/master.zip`

 Vire along with all dependencies can be installed to the standard Python location using:

   `python setup.py install`

 As a regular user, `python setup.py install --user` should work but it will